 7. Cutting of the oak

-Once in the home, the badnjak (Serbian Yule log) is leaned vertically against the house where it spends the night.
+Once in the home, the badnjak (Serbian Yule log) is leaned vertically against the house where it spends the day.
 In parts of eastern Serbia and Kosovo the badnjak is wrapped in a man's or a boy's shirt swaddled like a baby.

 Generally each family cuts only one Badnjak (Yule log).
 But in some areas one Badnjak is cut per male member of the family and in some areas one Badnjak is cut for men one for women and one for children..